omgnetwork/ewallet/apps/ewallet_db/README.md

-# EWalletDB
+# eWalletDB

-EWallet's Umbrella sub-app that allows connectivity to EWallet's database by other sub-apps.
+eWallet's Umbrella sub-app that allows connectivity to eWallet's database by other sub-apps.

-This is a part of EWallet's umbrella app.
+This is a part of eWallet's umbrella app.
 Please start this app by starting the Umbrella app rather than this specific app.